76 confirmed dead in Colombian plane crash

 Near Medellin, Colombia (CNN)Seventy-six people are confirmed dead following a plane crash outside Medellin, Colombia.

-A charter plane carrying 72 passengers -- including players from a Brazilian soccer team -- and nine crew members crashed near Rionegro, Colombia, according to the country's civil aviation department.
+A charter plane carrying 72 passengers -- including players from Brazilian soccer team Chapecoense -- and nine crew members crashed near Rionegro, Colombia, according to the country's civil aviation department.

 The plane declared an emergency between the municipalities of La Ceja and La Union, according to a statement from Colombian aviation officials.
 The crash occurred in an area called Cerro El Gordo near Medellin, officials said.